HOME REPAIR FOR VETERANS

 Giving back to our veterans is an honor.
-Through a partnership with The Home Depot Foundation and Meals on Wheels America, this program offers home repairs to veterans and their spouses at no cost to them.
+Through funding provided by The Home Depot Foundation, Meals on Wheels America, and Kent County Veterans Services, this program offers home repairs to veterans and their spouses at no cost to them.
 From changing locks to new flooring, the program strives to improve the safety, accessibility, and livability of the homes of veterans.

 - Be at least 60 years old

 - Own a home and have residence in Kent County

 - Be a veteran who has been honorably discharged from service, or the spouse of such a veteran

 To Learn More